May 31st

 Meaning of the subhAShita:

-Wealth and power of an evildoer are for vanity and afflicting others.
-For a good person, they are for giving and protection always.
+The wealth and power of an evildoer are for vanity and afflicting others.
+In a good person, they are always (used) for—giving, and protecting.

 Commentary:

-Sins are not committed by the wealth and power used.
-It is entirely on the person in charge of those possessions.
-His attitude, priorities and how they are put to use are what matter.
+Sins are not committed by—wealth or power.
+The person in charge of those possessions does.
+His attitude, priorities, and how he puts them to use is what changes the course.

-Wealth in the hands of an evildoer is a tool to boost his pride and arrogance.
-Authority and power given to such a person are misused to inflict harm on people around them.
-They are so consumed by their own selfish and evil motives that they can't see beyond themselves.
+Wealth in the hands of an evildoer becomes a tool to boost his pride and arrogance.
+Authority and power given to such a person are misused to inflict harm on people around him.
+He will be so consumed by his own selfish and evil motives that he can't see beyond himself.

-The same exact wealth in the hands of a noble and pious being would be put to use in giving to others, for the betterment of society.
-A high office under their supervision would be applied for the protection and prosperity of others.
+The same exact wealth, in the hands of a noble and pious individual, would be put to use for giving others, for the betterment of society.
+A high position given to him would be used for the protection and prosperity of others.

-The sad truth is that most evil is done by people who never make up their minds to be good or evil.
-The function of wisdom is to discriminate between evil and good.
-Surely there is in human nature, an inherent propensity to extract all the good out of all the evil.
+The sad truth is that most evil is done by people who can't make up their minds whether to be good or evil.
+The function of wisdom is to discriminate between good and evil.
+Surely, humans have an inherent disposition to extract good out of even evil.
 Let's make sure that this inborn tendency gets enough room to grow and enhance the quality of living for everyone.

 pada vigrahaH: